← Registry

 Check between iterations

-diff <(ls src/content/*.json | xargs -n1 basename | sort) <(psql "$DATABASE_URL" -tAc 'select slug from items order by slug') && echo PARITY
+$diff <(ls src/content/*.json | xargs -n1 basename | sort) <(psql "$DATABASE_URL" -tAc 'select slug from items order by slug') && echo PARITY

 Kickoff prompt